anonfunc/voicecode-intellij/README.md

 This adds [VoiceCode](https://voicecode.io) support for IntelliJ, implementing all `editor` commands which make sense.

+This mode also supports:

+- Android Studio
+- AppCode
+- CLion
+- DataGrip
+- GoLand
+- MPS
+- PhpStorm
+- PyCharm (Professional and Community editions)
+- RubyMine
+- WebStorm

+However, my primary use case is currently Java and IntelliJ CE.
+I will not be able to debug or reproduce issues occuring outside of the freely available IDEs.
+(Pull requests are welcome. :smile:)  Support for these IDEs is contingent on their keymaps remaining very similar, see *Limitations*.

 ## Installation

 ### Make required IntelliJ config changes: